What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | After I-140 approval, wait for priority date | Depends on Visa Bulletin (EB-2 China currently ~4 years) |

-| Submit I-485 + receive EAD | Months after priority date becomes current |
+| File I-485 + receive EAD | Several months after priority date becomes current |

-Path Two: EB-1A (Extraordinary Ability) -- Higher Threshold but Faster #
+Pathway Two: EB-1A (Extraordinary Ability) -- Higher Threshold but Faster #

 EB-1A's Ten Criteria #